 The Organization uses advertising to promote its programs among potential donors.
-The production costs of advertising are expensed in the year incurred.
-For the years ended December 31, 2022 and 2021, advertising expense totals \$14,511 and \$5,396, respectively.
+The advertising costs are expensed in the year incurred.
+For the years ended December 31, 2023 and 2022, advertising expense totals \$17,406 and \$14,511, respectively.

 Subsequent Events